Director Remuneration Policy

-The Board of Directors of the Company assumes the commitment to enforce the principle of the fullest transparency of all the items of remuneration received by all directors, providing clear and adequate information as much in advance as required and in line with the good governance recommendations generally recognised in international markets in the area of director remuneration.
+The Board of Directors of the Company assumes a commitment to enforce the principle of the fullest transparency of all the items of remuneration received by all directors, providing clear and adequate information as much in advance as required and in line with the good governance recommendations generally recognised in international markets in the area of director remuneration.
 In this respect, the Board of Directors has taken into account the information received from constant two-way contact with retail and institutional shareholders and proxy advisors.

-For such purpose, the Board of Directors establishes this Director Remuneration Policy and ensures the transparency of director remuneration by including in the Company's annual report a detailed breakdown, according to positions and status, of all remuneration received by the directors, whether as such, in their capacity as executives, if applicable, or in any other capacity, and whether such remuneration has been paid by the Company or by other companies of the Group.
+For such purpose, the Board of Directors establishes this Policy and endeavours to ensure the transparency of director remuneration by including in the notes to the Company's annual financial statements a detailed breakdown, according to positions and classification, of all remuneration received by the directors, whether as such, in their capacity as executives, if applicable, or in any other capacity, and whether such remuneration has been paid by the Company or by other companies of the group.

-In addition, the Board of Directors prepares the Annual Director Remuneration Report on an annual basis, which is made available to the shareholders upon the call to the General Shareholders' Meeting and is submitted to a consultative vote as a separate item on the agenda.
+In addition, the Board of Directors prepares the Annual Director Remuneration Report [PDF] on an annual basis, which is submitted to a consultative vote as a separate item on the agenda.

-This Director Remuneration Policy was initially approved by the Board of Directors on 18 December 2007 and was last amended by the Company's General Shareholder' Meeting on 13 April 2018.
+This Director Remuneration Policy was initially approved by the Board of Directors on 18 December 2007 and was last amended by the Company's General Shareholders' Meeting on 18 June 2021.